Making a difference. All of our children, all of the time.

 Children can access both outdoors and indoors throughout their sessions.
 Outdoor play is available every day in every weather except electrical storms.
 Please send them in clothing that means they will be comfortable to do this.

-Children also access Forest School sessions every week and enjoy Forest School trips out throughout the year.
+Children also access Forest School sessions every week and enjoy Forest School trips out throughout the year (See our Forest School page).

 We follow the Early Years Foundation Stage Framework (EYFS) as a basis for our planning and assessment.
 The EYFS seeks to provide: